dacbd/blog/content/posts/zero-to-prod-gke/index.md

 </details>

 ### LoadBalancer
-GKE Clusters come pre-setup to handle several Custom Resources which allow you to define certain parts of our infra with `kubectl` Our load balancer is an example of that.
+GKE Clusters come pre-setup to handle several Custom Resources which allow you to define certain parts of our infra with `kubectl`.
+Our load balancer is an example of that.
 We will go over part of it later with k8s manifests.
 There are a few more static elements we need to define first through terraform, like DNS and some basic security rules.